rofrol/felin/README.md

 ----

-Felin is a very light and simple 2D graphics library written in rust and wgpu-rs, it can render instances, texture arrays and basic 2D meshes like rectangles and squares.
+Felin is a very light and simple 2D graphics library written in rust and wgpu-rs, it can render instances, texture arrays and basic 2D meshes and `.ttf` fonts.

 It is meant as a learning project for myself and perhaps other beginners.